kazinduzi/kazinduzi/README.md

 kazinduzi
 =========
-Kazinduzi framework is building cornerstone of Kazinduzi CMS, Kazoso e-commerce framework
+Kazinduzi framework is building cornerstone of Kazinduzi CMS and Kazoso e-commerce framework